Jonathan Blow: 20092016: The Witness

-2017–present: Jai programming language, untitled Sokoban game, and Braid, Anniversary Edition
+2017–present: Jai programming language, Order of the Sinking Star, and Braid, Anniversary Edition

 Towards the end of development of The Witness, Blow became frustrated with C++, the programming language Thekla used to create the game.
 Blow considered the language to be over-complex, noting; "C++ is a powerful language in some ways ... but it makes [software development] a lot harder than it should be".
 In September 2014, Blow delivered a talk on his Twitch channel about the possibility of a new programming language designed for game development.
 He evaluated alternative programming languages such as Go and Rust, but ultimately expressed the desire to create a new language.
 Blow estimated a new programming language designed for game development could reduce typical development time by at least 20% and make programming more enjoyable.
 He also said the language would be relatively easy to create compared to creating a game like The Witness.

 In 2014, Blow began designing the language, which is codenamed Jai, and started creating a compiler for it.
 The first year and a half of work on Jai was part-time because Thekla was shipping The Witness.
-In mid-2016, he began full-time work on the language, a game engine written in Jai, and a Sokoban-style puzzle game for the game engine.
-In 2023, Blow described the game as "the biggest single-player puzzle game that anybody's ever made", and estimated that it would take over 400 hours for a player to complete.
+In mid-2016, he began full-time work on the language, a game engine written in Jai, and Order of the Sinking Star.
+In 2023, Blow described the game as "the biggest single-player puzzle game that anybody's ever made", and estimated that it will take 250 hours to complete at a "normal pace", and more than 500 hours for completionists.

 Among other things, Blow hopes the language will improve the experience of game programming and allow programmers to build more functionality with less code.
-By working on the Sokoban game, its engine, and Jai at the same time, Blow is able to test the language's design and adjust it early in its lifetime.
+By working on the Order of the Sinking Star, its engine, and Jai at the same time, Blow is able to test the language's design and adjust it early in its lifetime.
 As of August 2023, the Jai compiler is in a beta release.

 In August 2020, Thekla announced Braid, Anniversary Edition, a remastered edition of Braid.
-Blow said the remaster will be faithful to the original, saying Braid will not get any "Greedo shoots first" changes (a reference to a change made to Star Wars).
+Blow said the remaster will be faithful to the original, saying Braid will not get any "Greedo shoots first" changes.
 The game was to include more than 15 hours of developer's commentary.
 Thekla originally planned to launch the game in early 2021, but it was pushed back, and eventually released on May 14, 2024 for multiple platforms.
 Blow was frustrated with the weak reception to the launch, saying Anniversary Edition "sold like dogshit" and that Thekla could not afford to pay any of its employees to work on the Jai compiler.